SVG 2 Requirement: Support the z-index.

 By default, everything is placed in stack level zero.

-z-index’ property allows an element to be assigned to a
+The z-index property allows an element to be assigned to a stack level.

 Values have the following meanings: